sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

    singularity build --nv --fakeroot tf-latest.sif tf-latest.def

 ..
 WARNING::
    Running ``pip`` inside the container when it is in ``--writable`` mode will write the python libraries to the default **mounted** location.
-This location is the `$HOME`-folder of `$USER`, and so pip packages will end up on the host machine and not in the container.
+This location is the ``$HOME``-folder of ``$USER``, and so pip packages will end up on the host machine and not in the container.
 To avoid this behaviour, only run ``pip`` during the building of the image, or change the mounting behaviour of singularity when entering the shell.
-For example, mount the local path of your project as working directory as the `$HOME` in the container.
-For information on this, read ``man singularity-shell`` and `singularity docs <https://singularity-userdoc.readthedocs.io/en/latest/bind_paths_and_mounts.html>`_.
+For example, mount the local path of your project as working directory as the ``$HOME`` in the container.
+For information on this, read ``man singularity-shell`` and `bind mounts <https://singularity-userdoc.readthedocs.io/en/latest/bind_paths_and_mounts.html>`_.

 ..
 WARNING::
    As the home folder is mounted by default in singularity, and python searches certain folders by default, it is possible that inside the container packages from the host are called, instead of what is inside the container.
 For example, the ``~/.local`` folder on the host machine can have presedence over site-packages in the container.
 If errors appear relating to CUDA ``.so`` files, or versions of packages are mismatching, ensure that the user-space is not accidentally providing libraries to the container.

 .. tip::
-   Use singularity only to encapsulate your libraries in the container and thus control their versioning.
+   Use singularity only to encapsulate your libraries in the container and thus control their versioning and that of the environment.
 Code and data files can be fed to singularity, so keep such files external to the container.

 In this example, matplotlib is installed in the definitions file, not only to show how to do this, but also as it is a required package in the example we will follow.
 The example comes from the tensorflow library: `classifying pieces of clothing <https://www.tensorflow.org/tutorials/keras/classification>`_.
 Now create a file to run ``fashion.py``, set it to executable with ``chmod 755 fashion.py`` and add the following: